-Type of Record Length of time to keep and why

-Bank Records From one year to permanently

-Go through your checks each year and keep

-those related to your taxes, business expenses,

-home improvements and mortgage payments.

-Shred those that have no long-term importance.

-Brokerage Statements Until you sell the securities

-You need the purchase/sales slips from your

-brokerage or mutual fund to prove whether you

-have capital gains or losses at tax time.

-Bills From one year to permanently

-Go through your bills once a year.

-In most cases, when the canceled check from a

-paid bill has been returned, you can shred the

-bill.

-However, bills for big purchases - such as

-jewelry, rugs, appliances, antiques, cars, collectibles, furniture, computers, etc. - should

-be kept in an insurance file for proof of their

-value in the event of loss or damage.

-Credit Card Receipts and Statements From 45 days to seven years

-Keep your original receipts until you get your

-monthly statement; shared the receipts if the

-two match up.

-Keep the statements for seven years if tax-

-related expenses are documented.

-Type of Record Length of time to keep and why Paycheck Stubs One year When you receive your annual W-2 form from your employer, make sure the information on your stubs matches.
+Type of Record Length of time to keep and why Brokerage Statements Until you sell the securities You need the purchase/sales slips from your brokerage or mutual fund to prove whether you have capital gains or losses at tax time.
+Bills From one year to permanently Go through your bills once a year.
+In most cases, when the canceled check from a paid bill has been returned, you can shred the bill.
+However, bills for big purchases - such as jewelry, rugs, appliances, antiques, cars, collectibles, furniture, computers, etc. - should be kept in an insurance file for proof of their value in the event of loss or damage.
+Credit Card Receipts and Statements From 45 days to seven years Keep your original receipts until you get your monthly statement; shred the receipts if the two match up.
+Keep the statements for seven years if tax related expenses are documented.
+Paycheck Stubs One year When you receive your annual W-2 form from your employer, make sure the information on your stubs matches.
 If it does, shred the stubs.
-If it doesn't, remand a corrected form, known as a W-2c.
-House/Condominium records For Six Years to Permanently Keep all records documenting the purchase price and the cost of all permanent improvements - such as remodeling, additions and installations.
+If it doesn't, demand a correct form, known as a W-2c.
+House/Condominium Records For Six Years to Permanently Keep all records documenting the purchase price and the cost of all permanent improvements - such as remodeling, additions and installations.
 Keep records of expenses incurred in selling and buying the property, such as legal fees and your real estate agent's commission, for six years after you sell your home.
 Holding on to these records is important because any improvements you make on your house, as well as expenses in selling it, are added to the original purchase price or cost basis.
 This adds up to a greater profit (also known as capital gains) when you sell your house.
 Therefore, you lower your capital gains tax.